rfuzzo/MorrowindPlusPlus/fundamentals/landscape.md

 The author of Perfect Scum recommends to put height waves to 0 when generating Distant Land.
 {% endhint %}

+Swamp Stump Sanctuaries
+More Alien Bitter Coast
+Bal Isra and Indarys Manor Overhaul
+A New Windmill for Pelagiad
+Arano Plantation Windmill

 ## Grazelands